 They believe this means that the pope was killed with his own medicine.

 Vittoria says that an overdose of his medication can be seen and proven after death.
 Initially, they do not want to check, as papal autopsies are forbidden.
-Later they decide to go into the Crypt at St. Peter’s Basilica/ Vatican Grottoes to open his tomb.
-They discover that he was murdered.
+Later, they decide to go into the Crypt at St. Peter’s Basilica/ Vatican Grottoes to open his tomb.
+They discovered that he had been murdered.

 6th Location (Piazza Navona)